Bhupesh-V/til/Git/view-python-function-git-history-with-fzf.md

 ```

-The actual trick is finding all python functions and methods in a given file using grep
+The actual trick is finding all python functions and methods names in a given file using `grep`

 ```bash
 $ grep -o -P '(?<=def ).*?(?=\()' rich/columns.py